Asymptotic behaviors of multiscale multivalued stochastic systems with small noises: Introduction

 Next, it would be useful to further study the probability of the deviation $X_{\cdot}^{\e,\g}-\bar{X}_{\cdot}$.
 The study of these rare events in the multiscale framework is a difficult problem due to the presence of the underlying fast component.
-The first step is to develop the associated large deviations theory.
+The first step is to develop the associated large deviation theory.

-The large deviation principle (LDP in short) is an important topic in the probability theory and has widespread applications in many fields such as thermodynamics, statistics, information theory and engineering.
-Moreover, the research on the LDP for the common multiscale stochastic systems with the small noises has fruitful results in the literature (cf. \cite{ds, ghl, rl, kp, ku, aap, ks1, av2, av3}).
+The large deviation principle (LDP in short), which describes the asymptotic behaviors of the trajectory $X_{t}^{\e,\g}-\bar{X}_{t}$ for $0\leq t\leq T$ as $\e\rightarrow 0$ and $\g\rightarrow 0$, is an important topic in the probability theory and has widespread applications in many fields such as thermodynamics, statistics, information theory and engineering.
+Moreover, the research on the LDP for the usual multiscale stochastic systems has fruitful results in the literature (cf. \cite{ds, ghl, rl, kp, ku, aap, ks1, av2, av3}).
 As to the case in this paper, to the best of our knowledge there are few related results in the literature.
 Therefore, the second goal of this paper is to show the LDP for the following multiscale multivalued stochastic system: \be\left\{ \right. \ee Concretely speaking, if the parameters $\e, \g$ satisfy